 Be aware that some ESL students may have come directly from cultures where the conventions of writing and expression of ideas are very different from the ones here.
 For instance, some may write in such general terms that their real thoughts do not come through clearly.
 Indicate clearly what you feel to be their weakness so that they understand why they do not get high marks.
 This will make it clear to them what they need to work on, and they can seek help where necessary.

 Provide students with the criteria that will be used to grade their assignment.
 The criteria can be handed out together with their assignment.

 Feedback on students' work should be more instructive than merely “Unclear”, “Poor” or “Grammar”.
 Specific comments on particular parts of student essays provide them with valuable feedback for their further development.

 When grading the papers, you might like to consider using a holistic approach that focuses on the quality of thoughts being conveyed rather than the deficiency in the grammar and sentence structure.
 Comments and clearly framed questions in the margins help students understand inadequacies or gaps in their content.
 A focus on grammar errors would best be limited to one section/page where a large number of errors that impedes a reader's comprehension of the work.
-In the case of grammar errors, students could be directed to seek further help at the Writing Centre.
+In the case of grammar errors, students could be directed to seek further help at the Writing Support.

-Students can be directed to the Writing Centre for personal help.
+Students can be directed to the Writing Support for personal help.
 They may specially seek an English Language Development consultation by booking online for an ELD appointment to work on an individualized program for development.